juxor/afaq/markdown/secH4.md

 I also know that what can't be accomplished with reason will not be obtained by force.
 If we have to sustain our military apparatus by fear, then we won't have changed anything except the colour of the fear.
-It's only by freeing itself from free that society can build itself in freedom."_ [quoted by Abel Paz, **Durruti: In The Spanish Revolution**, p.
+It's only by freeing itself from fear that society can build itself in freedom."_ [quoted by Abel Paz, **Durruti: In The Spanish Revolution**, p.
 474]

 Is it really convincing to argue that the individuals who made up the militia